saniya-portfolio/saniya-portfolio/README.md

 </p>

-- 👨‍💻 Software Engineer specializing in Node js and Express Js
+- 👨‍💻 Software Engineer specializing in Node js and Express
-- 🎓 Currently a Student with an expected 1st
+- 🎓 Fina Year Student with an expected 1st
 - 🌍 Based in Leicester, England
 - 📧 Email: modestas.riabovas2@gmail.com